EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 ```
 Now move the `eswatini.py` file to the new frame: `frames/eswatini_coc` directory.
 Ideally, if you want to make
 this new country model reusable, you can put it in the `emodpy_hiv/country` directory and import it in `campaign.py`.
+Please see [step 6.g](#6g-optional-public-eswatini-country-model) for more details.
+For the current step in this
-For this tutorial, we will keep it simple and just move the file to the frame directory.
+tutorial, we will keep it simple and just move the file to the frame directory.

-Also, modify the import statement in `campaign.py`, `config.py`, and `demographics.py` to import the Eswatini country
+Then, modify the import statement in `campaign.py`, `config.py`, and `demographics.py` to import the **Eswatini** country
 model:

-In these files, comment out the existing import statement for the country model and add the new import statement for
+In each file, comment out the current country model import and replace it with an import for **Eswatini**.
-Eswatini:

 ```python linenums="1"
 # from emodpy_hiv.countries import Eswatini as country_model